SaveTheRbtz/junk/network_graph/README.rst

     $ ./parse_netstat.py <(for i in {0..9}; do netstat -an; done | bzip2)

-Or as did I, on large number of files obtained via some distributed collector (I love `Cocaine`_!)::
+Or(as I did) on large number of files obtained via some distributed collector (I love `Cocaine`_!)::

     $ find stats/ -type f | xargs ./parse_netstat.py